-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+There is no coinsurance, copayment, or deductible for members eligible

-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services For women who are pregnant, we cover: • Up to three screening exams during a pregnancy for Medicare-covered preventive HIV screening.
+OUT OF NETWORK 35% of the total cost.
+Home health agency care Prior to receiving home health services, a doctor must IN NETWORK certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
+There is no coinsurance, copayment, or deductible for Medicare covered home health services.